Recently I learned that my netbook (a 2012 Acer Asprire One) could be configured as a home WiFi access point, with very little effort.

 I needed some tiny changes in

-/etc/network/interfaces for a bridge
+/etc/network/interfaces for a bridge interface setup:

 auto lo br0 iface lo inet loopback allow-hotplug eth0 # Bridge setup iface br0 inet dhcp bridge_ports eth0 wlan0